Shopify/shopify-api-js/docs/reference/auth/begin.md

 # shopify.auth.begin

-Begins the OAuth process by redirecting the merchant to Shopify to the Shopify Authentication screen, where they will be asked to approve the required app scopes.
+Begins the OAuth process by redirecting the merchant to the Shopify Authentication screen, where they will be asked to approve the required app scopes.

 ## Examples